 While the game has since released on many new platforms, its core remains the same, warts and all.
 Some elements of the game feel their age — but Skyrim is a modern classic that’s well worth your time if you’ve somehow missed it.

-The most immediately obvious change moving into this new part of the Elder Scrolls universe is how you interact with it.
+The most obvious enhancement Skyrim brings to the Elder Scrolls universe is how you interact with it.
 More precisely, how you interact with things in it that you’re going to kill.
 The left and right triggers control your left and right hands, no matter what you choose to stuff into them.
 Sword and shield?
 No problem.
 Two daggers?
 Of course.
 Maybe a flame spell and a healing spell?
 Or two healing spells?
 Or a fire & ice elemental combo?
 Any combination you can think of will work; if it’s a weapon or spell in your inventory, it can be mapped to a trigger.

 It’s hard to capture in writing what this does for the game.
 You feel more in the world during combat encounters.
 Your sword strikes land heavily and convey a real sense of force.
 The addition of randomly occurring finishing move cutscenes only adds to that visceral appeal.
 You’re a nasty force to be reckoned with in Skyrim, and you feel it with every sword swung and every fire bolt thrown.

 The other two shoulder buttons are also put to good use.
 One allows you to sprint, a welcome new feature that predictably drains your stamina bar as you use it.
 The other is what you map your special powers to.
 Magic is separate; powers are things like racial abilities and blessings–the sort of things that can be used once per day–and Dragon Shouts, recharging Words of Power that you pick up as you progress through the game’s story.